TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 It is possible to configure the cluster to use TLS or not.
 We recommend to enable TLS for production deployments.

 - `cluster.tls`: Do cluster gRPC over TLS

+## Multi-Tenancy

+In multi-tenant deployments, some additional configuration is required.

+- `tenancy.base-domains`: Base domains for tenant ID inference.
+  Setting this to `thethings.example.com` would extract the tenant ID from `<tenant-id>.thethings.example.com`.
+- `tenancy.default-id`: Default tenant ID
+  Users visiting `thethings.example.com` (from `tenancy.base-domains`) will be redirected to `default.thethings.example.com`.

+Tenants can have custom configuration, such as custom branding or custom user registration options.
+This information is typically cached locally, especially in multi-region deployments to reduce the load on the Identity Server and to be more resilient against outages of the Identity Server.

+- `tenancy.ttl`: TTL of cached tenant configurations